nali001/research_asset_search/README.md

 We expose `Django admin` service to public web.
 Access it through `http://IP_address/admin/`

-However, `postgres` `search_engine_app` and `Elasticsearch` services are only accessible within the docker network and thus cannot be accessed from the host machine or the web.
+However, services `postgres`, `search_engine_app`, `Elasticsearch` are only accessible within the docker network and thus cannot be accessed from the host machine or the web.

 Postgres pgadmin login
 ```